leekelleher/umbraco-contentment/.github/IDEAS.md

 !!
 Really drive home the idea of editor experience in Contentment.

-## Post-BackOffice Installation

-- Add the current (logged on) user to a mailing list.
-Umbraco HQ do this for Umbraco Forms installation.

 ## BackOffice Features

 - NuCache viewer dashboard - similar to the Examine dashboard
 - Categories - Full category management
-- DataType Copy

 ## Data Editors